EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/NamingConventions.md

 ## Using Abbreviation
 **Check Id:** 51 [Not implemented yet.
 Click here to add the issue if you want to develop and create a pull request.](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Using+Abbreviation)

 Avoid using abbreviation if possible.
 Use ``Account`` instead of ``Acct`` and ``Hour`` instead of ``Hr``.
-Not everyone will always agree with you on what your abbreviations stand for - and - this makes it simple to read and understand for both developers and non-developers..
+Not everyone will always agree with you on what your abbreviations stand for - and - this makes it simple to read and understand for both developers and non-developers.

 ```
 Acct, AP, AR, Hr, Rpt, Assoc, Desc